The True Face of Super-DOMAs:

 1. Joan and Linda lived together for 20 years.
-Joan was on the faculty at the University of Wisconsin and was promoted to full professor in 2006, the same year that Wisconsin voters approved a Super-DOMA.
+Joan was on the faculty of a Michigan public university and was promoted to full professor in 2004, the same year that Michigan voters approved a Super-DOMA.
 The next year, a drunk driver slammed into Joan's car as she drove home from school.
 Joan was pronounced dead at the scene.
 The police promptly notified Linda about the crash, so she knew something had happened to Joan.
 But the authorities didn't tell Linda that Joan was dead.
 The coroner's office refused to recognize Linda as Joan's family because of the Super-DOMA and insisted that just Joan's biological relatives could be informed of her death.

-Joan's nearest blood relation was a brother in Minnesota, who arrived at the Wisconsin coroner's office five hours later.
+Joan's nearest blood relation was a brother in another state, who arrived at the Michigan coroner's office five hours later.
 Only then did Linda learn that Joan had died.
 Moreover, the coroner wouldn't release Joan's body for Linda to have it moved to a funeral home.
 The brother alone had the right to dispose of Joan's remains.

-Furthermore, the 2006 constitutional amendment prevented Linda (who worked part-time because of disability) from receiving Joan's pension at the University.
+Furthermore, the 2004 constitutional amendment prevented Linda (who worked part-time because of disability) from receiving Joan's pension at the university.
 Nor did Linda have legal standing to sue the drunk driver for Joan's wrongful death.
 Linda was left destitute.